-Nouns are names of persons, places, animals and things that fall under common (boy), proper (Tom), possessive (Tom’s), compound (tomboy), collective (team) and abstract (boyhood).
+Nouns are names of persons, places, animals and things.
+They fall under common (boy), proper (Tom), possessive (Tom’s), compound (tomboy), collective (team) and abstract (boyhood).

 Pronouns replace nouns.
-They fall under subject pronouns I, You, He, She, It, We and They and object pronouns me, you, him, her, it, us and them.
+They fall under subject pronouns I, You, He, She, It, We and They.
+Object pronouns are me, you, him, her, it, us and them.

 Verbs are action words (walk), linking words (are) and helping words (will).
 Tense is another part of verbs.
 There is habitual present (walk), past (walked), present continuous (walking), future (will walk), past participle (had walked) and more.

 The other parts of speech are straightforward.